evanli05/top-cs-conference-tag-cloud/docs/DEVELOPMENT.md

 ### Abstract Fetching System

 **Overview:**
-The project uses a three-tier approach to enrich paper data with abstracts, supporting both DOI-based papers and OpenReview-based conferences.
-The system automatically detects the paper source and uses the appropriate API.
+The project uses a multi-tier approach (4 tiers) to enrich paper data with abstracts, supporting DOI-based papers, OpenReview-based conferences, and conference-specific proceedings websites.
+The system automatically detects the paper source and uses the appropriate API or fetcher.

 **Why Abstracts?**
 - Improves keyword extraction quality